sethmlarson/irl/README.md

-# Yet Another URL Library (YAUL)
+# irl

-YAUL (pronounced "ya'll") is a URL parser library that has a mixture of very strict rules around a URL's host and port section but very relaxed in all other sections making it the ideal balance of secure, tolerant, and performant.
+`irl` is a URL parser library that has a mixture of very strict rules around a URL's host and port section but very relaxed in all other sections making it the ideal balance of secure, tolerant, and performant.